 Due to nature of this post processing technique, your part will need to be suspended during this step.
 If your design has holes with a diameter above 1.5mm or hooks, we will use these for hanging.
-Large parts will require more suspension points than small part due to their weight.
+Large parts will require more suspension points than small parts due to their weight.
 If there are no holes or hooks foreseen, we will use metal wire or clamps to hang your part in the processing chamber.

 Please be aware that these touch points will always leave a small marks on the model as these points will not be smoothed.

-The Extra Smooth finish is the result of an automated chemical smoothing process, which uses a solvent to seals the surface of the part by removing porosity.
+The Extra Smooth finish is the result of an automated chemical smoothing process, which uses a solvent to seal the surface of the part by removing porosity.
 As the solvent reacts and is receptive to material, the best result can be achieved with bulky parts with homogenous wall thicknesses.

 We recommend walls above 2 mm for the best result.
 Walls of 1 mm or below are less optimal as they will be smoothed less and have a higher chance of getting deformed during the process.
 Parts with a significant variation in wall thickness are likely to appear to be smoothed in an uneven way.
-So homogeneous wall thickness are recommended.
+So homogeneous wall thicknesses are recommended.

 For the same reason, we strongly recommend filleting (rounding off) or chamfering perpendicular and sharp corners to ensure a homogeneous result.
 The larger the radius, the softer the transition will be as well as the outcome.

 For surface details, we recommended embossing over engraving for the same reason.

 As the process is dependent on a lot of different aspects like orientation of the part, position in the smoothing chamber, other geometries in the chamber, etc some variations can be expected in smoothness especially for cavities, the inside of tubes and internal channels and as well as in color.